Poverty and health in the United States: The U.S. Virgin Islands (USVI)

 In 2019, the U.S. Census Bureau collected demographic, economic, and social characteristics of the USVI population to conduct a cross tabulation.
 Statistics show that 22.8% was the poverty rate for USVI households.
 To compare the factor of race, Black or African American individuals had a higher poverty rate of 24.3% while White individuals had a lower poverty rate of 11.5%.
 The population that had the highest poverty rate when considering race is the Hispanic/Latino individuals with a poverty rate of 31.4%.

 To help individuals experiencing financial difficulties, a program called Supplemental Nutrition Assistance Plan (SNAP) provides eligible households with benefits such as access to food and other resources.
 To compare households that received these benefits based on the age factor, households with a young person had a higher participant rate than households with an elderly person.
 Of all the households, 32.4% with an individual between ages 15 and 24 received benefits compared to 14.7% of those with an individual aged 65 years and older.

-Unemployment of individuals 16 years and older is not very high with 90.3% having a job and only 9.7% who didn't.
+Unemployment of individuals 16 years and older is not very high with 90.3% having a job and only 9.7% who did not.
 To compare unemployment rates based on gender, women had a higher rate compared to men.
 Women had an unemployment rate of 10.1% while men had an unemployment rate of 9.3%.

 The U.S. Virgin Islands is mostly made up of Black or African-American individuals which makes up about 71.4% of the total population.
 Hispanic/Latino individuals made up about 18.4% of the population which means that they are the second largest group in the USVI.
 White individuals made up 13.3% with the Multiracial population being the smallest group which made up about only 7.5% of the total USVI population.